savonet/book/workflow.md

 ```

 The `thread.run` function can be used to execute a function regularly according
 to the time of the computer.
-Sometimes it is more convenient to run the function
+But, sometimes, it is more convenient to run the function
 according to the internal time of a particular source, which can be achieved
 with the `source.run` function: this function takes similar arguments as
-`thread.run`, as well as a source which should be taken as time reference.
+`thread.run`, but also a source which should be taken as time reference.
 For
 instance, suppose that you have a source `s2` which is in a fallback and that
 you want to skip it every 10 seconds when it is playing (and not skip when it is
 not playing).
 This is achieved with